drwahyudi/drwahyudi.github.io/about/index.md

 <img src="/images/bandung.jpg" alt="The Land Surface Dynamics group of the University of Edinburgh"/>
-*A picture of Bandung city as seen from Wastu Kencana*
+*A picture of Bandung city as seen from Balubur with the upturned boat volcano as a background (the right hand side mountain)*

 After I graduated my undergraduate degree, I went to Jakarta to work as hydrogeologist for a couple of years.
 Then I moved to Edinburgh in 2019, for my postgraduate journey.
 As a result, I think 20°C is 'too hot', and now I am afraid on how am I going to cope with the temperature when I come home.